miniboxing/miniboxing.github.io/using_sbt.md

 This page will explain how to enable miniboxing with your [sbt](http://www.scala-sbt.org) project.

-Miniboxing is a Scala compiler plugin, and performs its transformations as part of the compilation pipeline.
+Miniboxing is a Scala compiler plugin and thus performs its transformations as part of the compilation pipeline.
 In order to use miniboxing, you will need to add two components:
  * the miniboxing runtime support library and
  * the miniboxing compiler plugin